wandell/FISE-git/README.md

 # Foundations of Image Systems Engineering
 Draft of a book on Image Systems Engineering, based on my Stanford class with Joyce Farrell (Psych 221)

-We are starting to write this book in Quarto from POSIT.
+We are writing this book in Quarto from POSIT.
+Downloading Quarto for Mac was easy and good.
+Downloading vscode, installing the Quarto extension, was good.

+In addition to putting the book on GitHub pages at some point, we will probablyk deposit a PDF version on Stanford Digital Repository.

+I installed the GitHub extension to vscode, but I preferred to use the GitHub Desktop to manage this repository.
+Partly this is because I couldn't figure out how to use my GitHub passkey to connect from vscode.
+Someday, though, I should make this work.

-This repository contains the static chapters and control files (yaml) needed to assemble the book.
+This repository contains the chapters and control files (yaml) needed to assemble the book.
+These are in a directory called chapters.
+Many default formatting parameters for HTML are in the _quarto.yml file as well.

+For the moment, I commented out the pdf formatting option.
+That and perhaps others will be useful in the future.

+I have not been able to get text to wrap around figures yet.
+Will look for example from online books.

+The _quarto.yml file has the supplemental files in 'appendices'.
+I would rather have them just be supplemental, and not show up in the TOC.

-I will start putting the png files iin the images directory, organized by chapter.
+I am putting the png files iin the images directory, organized by chapter.

 I will start putting the bib file in a references directory.
+I plan to use Zotero as the bibtex data management tool.
+I tried BibDesk, but it did not work well for me.
+Not sure why.

 The model repository we are starting from is the one for Michael Frank's book.
 He has been a resource.